 The operation is carried out after anesthesia has been administered to numb you to any pain that you would otherwise experience.
 Small and precise incisions are then made.
 The upper eyelid lift incision is created in the natural crease between the eyebrow and the upper eyelid.

 Following this, excess skin and muscle tissue are removed, and the remaining skin and muscle tissue are tightened.
-Finally, the incisions are closed with tiny dissolvable sutures.
+Finally, the incisions are closed.

 Recovery and Healing

-Patients will not be able to drive themselves home after upper eyelid surgery, so it will be necessary to arrange for a friend or a family member to give you a ride home and help out for the first night.
+Patients will not be able to drive themselves home after upper eyelid surgery, so it will be necessary to arrange for a friend or a family member to give you a ride home.
 Patients will need to stay home from work for several days following the surgery.

 It will be incredibly important to be as careful as possible with your eyelids as they heal.
 Your eyes may experience more dryness than normal during the healing process.
-Prescribed ointments or eyedrops can be used to address this issue.
+Eye drops can be used to address this issue.

-You will need to protect your eyelids from sunlight and wind while they are weakened and healing.
-Sunglasses and proper sunscreen offer protection during this time.
+You will need to protect your eyelids from sunlight and wind during early post-op.

 Swelling and bruising will be present in the area for a time.
 Applying a cold compress will help to bring down the swelling.